-Choosing the best hard drive for video editing can make the difference between peace of mind and frustration.
+Choosing the best hard drives for video editing can make the difference between peace of mind and frustration.
 As video resolutions go ever higher, so do your storage needs.
 If you shoot top-quality 6K video, you could be talking roughly 1 TB of storage per hour of video.

 Size isn’t everything, of course.
 You need your files to be safe, and you want them to be quickly accessible.
 Few of us will have a computer that comes with enough storage.
 And so, we turn to external storage.